June 18, 2024

 What topics are covered?

-Next month, we are excited to be joined by research and publications subject matter experts from OCHIN, as well as a member clinic guest speaker, to share about a new SDOH referral-making toolkit and how it has been applied in practice.
+Next month, we are excited to be joined by research and publications subject matter experts from OCHIN, as well as a member clinic guest speaker, to share about a new referral-making toolkit and how it has been applied in practice.

 Our members are so inspiring, and giving them the spotlight to shine is one of the most fulfilling aspects of my job.